 As it stands now, Mariah Carey’s show begs for either simplicity or coherency.
 Her first song, “Emotions,” begins with Carey rising from beneath the floor, dressed simply in jeans — belt-area cut off, of course — and a glittery silver top — backless, natch — and she gets the focus placed squarely on performance, singer and song.
-As the opener ("Emotions") gave way to “My All” from the “Butterfly” album, Carey began a string of ballads that would eventually put tremendous weight on the pacing of the show, a negative mark made all the worse by staging that lacked focus or purpose and did little to serve her talent as a singer.
+As the opener gave way to “My All” from the “Butterfly” album, Carey began a string of ballads that would eventually put tremendous weight on the pacing of the show, a negative mark made all the worse by staging that lacked focus or purpose and did little to serve her talent as a singer.